swipswaps/flowCFD/README.md

 The backend is a **FastAPI** application that handles all heavy lifting.
 Its primary responsibilities are managing project data, processing video files, and communicating progress back to the user.

 1.  **API Server (`app.py`):** Exposes a RESTful API for all frontend operations.
 This includes endpoints for uploading videos, defining clips, building projects, and starting exports.
 It also hosts a WebSocket endpoint for real-time progress updates during video rendering.
+2.  **Configuration (`config.py`):** All configuration, such as database connection strings and CORS origins, is managed via environment variables for security and flexibility, powered by Pydantic's `BaseSettings`.
-2.  **Database (`database.py`, `models.py`):** Uses **SQLAlchemy** to manage a database (defaulting to SQLite) that stores information about uploaded videos, their associated clips, and export jobs.
+3.  **Database (`database.py`, `models.py`):** Uses **SQLAlchemy** to manage a **PostgreSQL** database that stores information about uploaded videos, their associated clips, and export jobs.
+It is designed for production use.
-3.  **Video Processing (`ffmpeg_utils.py`):** A utility module that wraps the powerful **FFmpeg** command-line tool to perform core tasks like getting video duration, generating thumbnails, and creating thumbnail strips for the UI.
+4.  **Video Processing (`ffmpeg_utils.py`):** A utility module that wraps the powerful **FFmpeg** command-line tool to perform core tasks like getting video duration, generating thumbnails, and creating thumbnail strips for the UI.
+It uses secure, temporary directories for intermediate file processing.
-4.  **Project Generation (`create_openshot_project.py`):** When a user wants to combine their clips, the backend uses this script to dynamically generate an **OpenShot** project file (`.osp`).
-This file is a JSON representation of the timeline, referencing the source video and the user-defined IN/OUT points for each clip.
+5.  **Project Generation (`create_openshot_project.py`):** When a user wants to combine their clips, the backend uses this script to dynamically generate an **OpenShot** project file (`.osp`).
+This file is a JSON representation of the timeline.
-5.  **Video Rendering (`direct_render.py`):** To export the final video, the backend uses this script.
-It reads the `.osp` file, uses FFmpeg to extract each individual clip into a temporary file, and then uses FFmpeg's concat feature to stitch them together into the final MP4.
-This method is robust and avoids needing the full OpenShot library for rendering.
+6.  **Video Rendering (`direct_render.py`):** To export the final video, the backend uses this script.
+It reads the `.osp` file, uses FFmpeg to extract each individual clip into a temporary file in a secure location, and then uses FFmpeg's concat feature to stitch them together into the final MP4.

 ### Frontend Architecture

 The frontend is a modern **React** single-page application built with **Vite**.
-It is designed to be responsive and provide a smooth user experience.
+It is designed to be responsive and provide a smooth, resilient user experience.

 1.  **Main View (`Editor.tsx`):** This is the central component where the user interacts with the application.
 It contains the logic for file uploads, video playback, and communicating with the backend API.
+It's capable of resuming the monitoring of an in-progress export even after a page refresh.
 2.  **State Management (`stores/editorStore.ts`):** The application uses **Zustand**, a lightweight state management library, to handle global UI state.
-This includes tracking the active video, the user's current IN/OUT marks, and player status (like play/pause).
 3.  **Server Communication (`api/client.ts`):** All communication with the backend is managed through a dedicated API client, which uses **TanStack React Query** to handle data fetching, caching, and mutations.
 This makes the UI more resilient and responsive.
 4.  **Components (`components/`):**
     *   `VideoPlayer.tsx`: A reusable component that wraps `react-player` to provide video playback, seeking, and marking functionality.